propalparolnapervom/NETWORK/Overall.md

 > **NOTE**: So:
 > BGP speakers works with map of whole highways.
 > Internal routers work with signs on that highways (to reach Los Angeles, exit this turn).

+## Autonomous Systems and Peering

+Autonomous System (AS) is not just a single network.
+It can be multiple networks, belonging to one single entity.

+3 types of Autonomous Systems:
+- stub - 1 AS, connected to 1 single AS:
+  - for ex, a company network that connected to 1 single ISP;
+  - in this case, in order to reach Internet, they have to go to single ISP and vise versa;
+- multihomed - 1 AS, connected to few AS:
+  - for ex, a company network that connected to few ISP;
+  - in this case, it can reach Internet via different paths (1 connected AS, or another);
+  - it doesn't allow packets to be transited throug itself;
+  - the packets can be sent or get from one connected AS, as well sent/get from another connected AS - but not from one connected AS to another connected AS;
+- transit - AS, connected to multiple AS, with its main purpose:
+  - get packet from one connected AS;
+  - route the packet via itself;
+  - put the packet to other connected AS eventually.

+> **NOTE**: Only `transit AS` provides packet transition.
+> Even in case of `multihomed AS` (when 2 AS can be connected via common AS), the common AS doesn't provide service of packet transition.

+`Transit AS` could be large to cover the globe, all small to cover the state only.

+`Peering` is a connection between different AS via BGP speakers:
+  - for ex, we want to make a peering between us, to exchange info between me and you: I can reach this network, what networks can reach you?
+  - I select you as next hop to deliver a packet to that network;

+> **NOTE**: BGP connection is done via TCP protocol.

+Peering could be:
+- private:
+  - when its some kind of business site, when a smaller guys pays to the larger guys to get "map" information;
+  - usually it happens, when you set up a BGP speaker inside your network and BGP speaker inside a Data Center;
+- public - Internet Exchange Point (IX or IXP):
+  - when large guys exchange information;
+  - a lot of this in ISP, when ISP exchange info between themselves;
+  - some of this point are huge: whole countries and continents are connected via such peerings;

+Peering basicly is done via the `switch`.

+## How BGP works

+When peering is established between 2 AS with help of 2 BGP speakers, located within each AS:
+- the connection is called `BGP session`;
+- both BGP speakers send keep alive messages to each other to know that connection is still alive;
+- no keeps alive messages - no connection;

+### How BGP works: Prefix Advertisement

+The most important for BGP speakers is to exchange the information.

+The information that is sent by BGP speaker to share knowledge about some network within its AS is called `BGP update`.

+The sending of `BGP update` is called `BGP Prefix Advertisement` (`Network Prefix` here is a network, that is contained within AS and should be advertised via BGP speaker on how to reach it).

+For example:
+- `AS1111` is multihomed AS, thus connected to the following AS:
+  - `AS2222`
+  - `AS3333`
+- `AS1111` contains network `128.230.0.0/16`;

+`AS1111` makes `BGP Prefix Advertisement` regarding its network: sends `BGP update` to all connected AS, which contains info like `1111 128.230.0.0/16` (specific network is available via specific AS).

+Now `AS2222` and `AS3333` know that in order to reach network `128.230.0.0/16` the traffic should be routed to `AS1111`.

+This is called `AS path`.
+In this example it contains 1 node.

+For example, in addition to the previous example:
+- `AS3333` connected to `AS2222`;

+`AS3333` shares with `AS2222` `AS path` that now contains 2 nodes: `3333  1111 128.230.0.0/16`.

+> **NOTE**: `AS2222` now has 2 `AS path` to reach the network:
+> - via `AS1111`, as it's directly connected;
+> - via  `AS3333` and then via `AS1111`, as an alternative path;
+> Now `AS2222` has to chose one, which will be used further for:
+> - using;
+> - advertising;
+> We will talk about criterias to pick up "best path" further.

+For example, in addition to the previous example:
+- `AS2222` is connected to the `AS505050`;

+`AS2222` shares with `AS505050` `AS path` that now contains 2 nodes: `2222 1111 128.230.0.0/16`.

+In this way, `AS505050` knows that in order to reach `128.230.0.0/16` network, the traffic should reach `AS2222` and then `AS1111`.

+## How BGP works: Update Message

+BGP uses TCP protocol.

+BGP listens to port `179` by default.

+Message:
+- MAC header
+- IP header
+- TCP header
+- BGP Update Message (1 or many) as a data;
+  - each BGP update message is regarding 1 single Network Preffix

+If AS has multiple pathes to reach network, it contains it all.

+But it sends (and uses by itself) to it's neighbords only 1 path.

+It sends it to all neighbords, excepts ones that are olready included into `AS path` (as obviously, they already know the path).

+Once the network is no longer reachable for some reason, AS can send a BGP update with `withdraw` message.

+## How BGP works: Best Path Selection

+AS might now few AS path to specific network.
+But only 1 must be selected.
+It will be used for traffic routing and for path advertisement then.

+Criterias that are used to pick up the best AS path among few ones:
+- weight:
+  - you can assign a different weight to different path;
+  - usually is done by admins;
+- local preference:
+- shortest AS path:
+  - somethimes 1 of the neighbords should be used as a backup (so to use it only when other neighbords are not available);
+  - we can do that by sending longer AS path in artafficial way, by adding yourself several times: 1111 1111 1111 128.230.0.0/16

+## IBGP and IGP

+So far we spoke regarding `External BGP (EBGP)` - how to connect different AS via BGP speakers.

+But some of AS has multiple BGP speakers, as they are connected with multiple AS.

+### IBGP

+`Internal BGP (IBGP)` is used for a communication between multiple BGP speakers within single AS (if any).

+Such BGP speakers within a singe AS are connected in a full mesh between each other (so, each one with each one).

+The difference in BGP update message for EBGP and IBGP is that number of current AS is not added to the start of AS path for internal communication via IBGP.
+It's only done for external communication.

+### IGP

+There are a lot of internal routers within each AS, beside the BGP speakers.

+Differences:
+- `BGP speakers` should know the global information (the map for the road).
+- `Internal routers` need to know the direction only (the sign on the road, like "Exit to Los Angeles").

+`Interior Gateway Protocol (IGP)` defines how to distribute information between internal routers.

+Examples of IGP:
+- `RIP` (Routing Information Protocol);
+- `OSPF` (Open Shortest Path First);

+Once BGP speakers gets global information from otside via BGP protocol:
+- the information is fed to the IGP routing protoco (RIP, OSPF, etc);
+- the IGP routing protocol (RIP, OSPF, etc) then helps internal routers to set up directions (road signs) for them;

+> **NOTE**: Different AS can use they own IGP.
+There's no standard.
+> But outside of the AS everybody has to follow the standard (BGP).